hindu-comm/mail_stream_indology/2017/10/Mango_miracle_Re_Fwd/57__Jean-Luc_Chevillard.md

 On 10/10/2017 08:15, Dominik Wujastyk via INDOLOGY wrote:
 > Ms Kavya Murthy sends the following query.
 Please send answers her
-> directly <mailto:​murthy.kavya at gmail.com> (and CC the list if you
+> directly <mailto:murthy.kavya at gmail.com> (and CC the list if you
 > wish).
 Ms Murthy is a professional writer and editor.
 >
 > With thanks,